Genetic Defect Reconstructive Dentistry

 During the interim, the patient was fitted with temporaries that were fabricated from the diagnostic wax-up that closely resembled the final restorations.

-Dr. Pohl and the patient were able to re-proportion the size of his new laterals and canines and obtain a more balanced and esthetically appearing gum line.
+Dr. Pohl was able to re-proportion the size of his new laterals and canines and obtain a more balanced and esthetically appearing gum line.